tyhouch/tylerhouchin-dot-com/content/blogs/to-rent-or-own-your-ai-brain.md

 The question isn't whether closed or open source models are "better" in some absolute sense.
 It's about matching the right model to each task based on capability requirements and usage volume.

-The most successful AI strategies treat this as an ongoing optimization problem rather than a one‑time decision.
+The most successful AI strategies treat this as an ongoing optimization problem rather than a one time decision.
 They start with APIs for flexibility, gradually identify workloads suitable for self‑hosting, and continuously reevaluate as both their needs and the market evolve.

-A year ago, the capability gap between open source and closed source models made this a difficult tradeoff.
-Today, with small models performing at levels that were cutting‑edge just a year ago, the economics have fundamentally changed.

-We're entering an era where intelligence is becoming a commodity that is available in various sizes and price points to match different needs.
+We've reached the point where intelligence has become a commodity available in various sizes and price points to match different needs.
 The companies that thrive will be those that understand this shift and optimize accordingly.